Dartvauder/NeuroSandboxWebUI/README.md

 ## Description:

 A simple and convenient interface for using various neural network models.
-You can communicate with LLM and Moondream2 using text, voice and image input, use StableDiffusion to generate images, ZeroScope 2 to generate videos, TripoSR and Shap-E to generate 3D objects, StableAudioOpen, AudioCraft and AudioLDM 2 to generate music and audio, CoquiTTS and SunoBark for text-to-speech, OpenAI-Whisper for speech-to-text, Wav2Lip for lip-sync, Roop to faceswap, Rembg to remove background, CodeFormer for face restore, LibreTranslate for text translation and Demucs for audio file separation.
+You can communicate with LLM and Moondream2 using text, voice and image input; use StableDiffusion, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, DeepFloydIF and PixArt to generate images; ZeroScope 2, CogVideoX and Latte to generate videos; TripoSR and Shap-E to generate 3D objects; StableAudioOpen, AudioCraft and AudioLDM 2 to generate music and audio; CoquiTTS and SunoBark for text-to-speech; OpenAI-Whisper for speech-to-text; Wav2Lip for lip-sync; Roop to faceswap; Rembg to remove background; CodeFormer for face restore; LibreTranslate for text translation; Demucs for audio file separation.
 You can also view files from the outputs directory in gallery, download the LLM and StableDiffusion models, change the application settings inside the interface and check system sensors

 The goal of the project - to create the easiest possible application to use neural network models